 Type of shell: carbon and fibreglass are light and absorb better, polycarbonate is cheaper but weighs more.
 Manufacturers continue to innovate and the overall trend is for motorcycle helmets to become smaller and lighter.

 Anti-fog:Fog in your head is one thing, fog in your helmet is another, but just as confusing.
 In humid weather conditions the inside of your visor can sometimes get damp.
 You can't stop breathing.
 Pinlock lenses are the best solution.
 Anti-fog coatings require a more regular treatment with this product.

-Internal sun vizors:Something extra in your helmet means of course a bit more weight to carry, but an internal vizor has the advantage that you can switch effortlessly on the go, without stopping.
+Internal sun visors:Something extra in your helmet means of course a bit more weight to carry, but an internal visor has the advantage that you can switch effortlessly on the go, without stopping.
 If you suffer from the sun more often, you might also want to take a look here: there are plenty of good, specifically designed sunglasses.

-The fastener:Traditionally, many (sporty) helmets are equipped with a Double-D buckle.
+The fastener:Traditionally, many (sporty) helmets are equipped with a Double-D ring.
 The safest option, although we admit it: putting on your gloves and closing your helmet afterwards is not easy.
 Micrometric fastenings are a lot easier to handle, but in theory are lower on the safety ladder (at high speeds).
-Double-D buckle is mandatory on the racetrack.
+Double-D ring is mandatory on the racetrack.

 Intercom: if this is one of the considerations, or if you're planning to install it in the future, you can already take it into account when buying a motorcycle helmet.